Allium/WithoutHeadOrFoot/_posts/2016-01-16-Musical-Composition-Ideas.md

 Two musicians, well known to one another (ideally intimately).
 One of them has rehearsed the piece thoroughly.
 The other has never seen the score or heard it played.

-As they attempt to play the duet, no words pass between them: the first musician must find, in real time, other ways (eyes, breath, dyanmics, adornments, reinterpretations) to communicate the piece to their partner.
+As they attempt to play the duet, no words pass between them.
+The first musician must, in real time, find other ways (eyes, breath, dyanmics, reinterpretations) to guide their sensitive responsive partner through the piece.
+All the while, the partner adds flair and unexpected adornments -- most rooted in misunderstanding, but some rooted in a deeper inspiration that would inevitably become eroded with practice.